ccummings/canjs-contacts-tutorial/part2/part2.md

-Welcome to part 2 of a three-part tutorial on building a fully-functional contacts manager application in JavaScript using CanJS and jQuery.
-In part 1, we created the Models, Views and Controls needed to display a list of contacts.
+This is part two of a three part tutorial that will teach you how to build a contacts manager application in JavaScript using CanJS and jQuery.
+When you're done with this tutorial, you'll have all you need to build your own JavaScript applications using CanJS.

+In part one, you created the Models, Views and Controls needed to display contacts and used fixtures to simulate a REST service.

-In this part of the tutorial, we're going to:
+In this part of the tutorial, you will:

-- Create a View and Control to display categories
+- Create a Control and View to display categories
-- Learn how you can listen to events using Control, and
+- Listen to events using a Control
-- See how to us routing to filter our list of contacts
+- Use routing to filter contacts

-We'll be adding to the the source files from part 1 so if you haven't done so already, go read part 1 to catch up, I'll be here when you're ready.
+You'll be adding to the source files from part one so if you haven't done so already, go catch up by reading part one.
+I'll be here when you're ready.

 ## Setting Up Routing

 Routing helps manage browser history and client state in single page JavaScript applications.
-The hash in the URL contains properties that an application reads and updates and various parts of the app can listen to these changes and react accordingly, usually updatng parts of the current page without loading a new one.
+The hash in the URL contains properties that an application reads and writes.
+Various parts of the app can listen to these changes and react accordingly, usually updating parts of the current page without loading a new one.

-In CanJS, routing is handled by `can.route`.
-It is a special observable that updates and responds to changes in `window.location.hash`.
-You can use `can.route` to map URLs to properties, resulting in pretty URLs like `#!/filter/all`.
-If no routes are provided, the hash value is just serialized into URL encoded notation like `#!&category=all`.
+`can.route` is a special observable that updates and responds to changes in `window.location.hash`.
+Use `can.route` to map URLs to properties, resulting in pretty URLs like `#!filter/all`.
+If no routes are defined, the hash value is just serialized into URL encoded notation like `#!category=all`.

-In our application, we will use routing to filter the list of contacts by category.
+In this application, routing will be used to filter contacts by category.
 Add the following code to your `contacts.js` file:

 ```js
 can.route( 'filter/:category' )
 can.route('', {category: 'all' })
 ```

-The first line creates a route with a `category` property that we will be able to read and update.
-The next line creates a default route by setting the `category` property to `all`.
+The first line creates a route with a `category` property that your application will be able to read and write.
+The second line creates a default route, that sets the `category` property to `all`.

-When your application loads without a hash or with a hash that doesn't match our defined route, it will be set to `#!filter/all`.
-If you already have a hash that matches the route like `#!filter/friends`, the application will use that.

-## Using Model.Lists
+## Working with a List of Model Instances

-A `Model.List` is an observable array of model instances and is returned by a model's `findAll()` function.
-When you define a `Model` like `Contact`, a `Model.List` for that type of model is automatically created.
+A `Model.List` is an observable array of model instances.
+When you define a `Model` like `Contact`, a `Model.List` for that type of Model is automatically created.
 We can extend this created `Model.List` to add helper functions that operate on a list of model instances.

-We are going to add two helper methods to `Contact.List` that will filter a list of contacts and tell us how many contacts are in each category.
+`Contact.List` will need two helper functions to filter a list of contacts and report how many contacts are in each category.
 Add this to `contacts.js` immediately after the `Contact` model:

 ```js
 Contact.List = can.Model.List({